 Statins

+Statins are a class of drug used to lower cholesterol and prevent cardiovascular disease.
 Some individuals have genetic variants in the SLCO1B1, CYP2C9 and ABCG2 genes, which can increase the risk of statin-induced myopathy.

 Clinical context

 Statins are used for the primary and secondary prevention of cardiovascular disease and are among the most commonly prescribed medicines.
-Statins can cause a wide range of muscle-related adverse events, including myalgia, myopathy and statin-induced rhabdomyolysis, known collectively as statin-associated musculoskeletal symptoms (SAMS).
+They can cause a wide range of muscle-related adverse events, including myalgia, myopathy and statin-induced rhabdomyolysis, known collectively as statin-associated musculoskeletal symptoms (SAMS).

 Statin therapy and pharmacogenomics